bozakov/Twik/README.md

                         length of generated password [4-26].
 Default: 12 -p PROFILE, --profile PROFILE
                         profile to use.
-Default:'Profile' -t {1,2,3}, --passwordtype {1,2,3}
+Default:'Profile' -q, --quiet           output password only for copying to clipboard -t {1,2,3}, --passwordtype {1,2,3}
                         1 for ALPHANUMERIC_AND_SPECIAL_CHAR
                         2 for ALPHANUMERIC